 These classes may help those with ADHD manage their anger and learn how to regulate their emotions better overall.

-Give Counseling a Shot
+Give Counseling a Try

 Various modes of psychotherapy, such as cognitive-behavioral therapy, work by redirecting unproductive or unhealthy thought patterns.
 When you engage in a particular way of thinking, it creates pathways in the brain.
 The longer you use those pathways, the easier they become to navigate.